Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Experiment

 \textbf{CoELA}~\cite{zhang2023building}: An LLM-based multiagent cooperation framework that includes perception, communication, planning, memory, and execution modules.
 In its original form, CoELA assumes full observability of goals.
 To adapt it to our setting, we modify its prompting so that the agent is only aware of the potential goal set and the number of target goals.

 \textbf{ProAgent}~\cite{zhang2024proagent}: A proactive LLM-based agent framework designed for collaboration in fixed-goal tasks.
 It lacks mechanisms for handling goal uncertainty or communication.
-We extend ProAgent by adding cross-episode memory and explicit feedback to support adaptation to latent user desires.
+We extend ProAgent by adding cross-episode memory to support adaptation to latent user desires.

 \textbf{MHP}: An MCTS-based Hierarchical goal-sampling Planner adapted from the Watch-and-Help Challenge~\cite{puig2020watch}.
 We introduce subgoal sampling to handle uncertain goals and maintain a cross-episode success memory.
 Like ProAgent, MHP does not support communication.